opencog/atomspace/opencog/query/README.md

 A Quick Sketch
 --------------
-The basic idea is that one can specify a pattern or template, in the form of a graph, somoe of whose nodes are variables.
+The basic idea is that one can specify a pattern or template, in the form of a graph, some of whose nodes are variables.
 The pattern matcher can then find all other graphs that match the given template, substituing for the variables.
 Thus, one has: